mahendrabairagi/ASU_Hackathon/readme.md

 Amazon SageMaker creates an IAM role named AmazonSageMaker-ExecutionRole-YYYYMMDDTHHmmSS.
 For example, AmazonSageMaker-ExecutionRole-20171125T090800.

 3. Choose Create notebook instance.
 In a few minutes, Amazon SageMaker launches an ML compute instance—in this case, a notebook instance—and attaches an ML storage volume to it.
 The notebook instance has a preconfigured Jupyter notebook server and a set of Anaconda libraries.
-For more information, see the CreateNotebookInstance API.

 When the status of the notebook instance is InService, choose Open next to its name to open the Juypter dashboard.